0chroma/recipra/README.md

 ### Will I be able to post on a personal feed, like on other social media?

 No, though you'll be able to provide a small profile.
-Have you ever had a mutual on twitter that you've wanted to talk to, but never knew how to broach the topic?
+Have you ever had a mutual on twitter that you've wanted to talk to, but never knew how to start the conversation?
 This is exactly the type of scenario Recipra tries to avoid.
-Social media that acts on the level of the individual often makes us feel more distant from others and pedistalizes a select few.
-By putting the focus on communities, it makes it easier to form real connections, and allows members to lift each other up.
+Social media that acts on the level of the individual often makes us feel more distant from others and pedestalizes a select few.
+By putting the focus on communities, it puts less pressure on the individual and makes meeting new people less daunting.
+It also allows someone's success to bring everyone in the group up together, where an individualized approach would lead to a select few snowballing their platform in isolation.

 ### Why aren't there things like admins and moderators?
 How will communities stay civil?